ZeraGaram/ZeraGaram/README.md

 <p align="center">
   I am a developer from Myanmar.
 I mainly focus for games.
-  Most people know me as Slyvie cause i'm also a vtuber.
+  Most people knowm me as Slyvie cause i'm also a vtuber.
-  For people from shcool. it's me "Aung Khant Thar".
+  For people from school. it's me "Aung Khant Thar".
 </p>

 ## 📸 NotePad Preview